 - Two or more distinct businesses classified as one business

-When you are auditing your Workers Comp insurance policies and loss runs, please remember that there are 130 variables that go into a claim, and there are 34 steps to taking the Total Incurred and converting them into your E-Mod or X-Mod.
+When you are auditing your Workers Comp insurance policies and loss runs, please remember that 130 variables go into a claim, and there are 34 steps to taking the Total Incurred and converting them into your E-Mod or X-Mod.

-Then, there are approximately 1o more steps once you have your Experience Mod to calculating your premium.
-As each of the variables feed into each other, you can multiply them to see what a chance of error would be for a given Work Comp policy.
+Then, there are approximately 1o more steps once you have your Experience Mod to calculate your premium.
+As each of the variables feeds into each other, you can multiply them to see what the chance of error would be for a given Work Comp policy.

 130 * 34 * 10 = 44,200